The Angry Birds Movie: Plot

-The birds discover the pigs living in a walled city ruled by Leonard, known as "King Mudbeard".
-Deducing that the eggs are in the castle at the center of the city, the birds use the pig's giant slingshot to launch themselves over the walls and into the city's castle.
-Most of the birds miss the castle but destroy other buildings, with Red, Chuck, and Bomb being the only ones successfully shot into the castle.
-The pigs lower the eggs into a giant pot, planning to cook and eat them.
-Mighty Eagle, having had a change of heart, arrives to retrieve Red, Chuck, Bomb, and the eggs.
+The birds discover the pigs living in a walled city ruled by Leonard, known to the pigs as King Mudbeard.
+Deducing that the eggs are in Leonard's castle, the birds use the slingshot to launch themselves over the walls and into the castle.
+Most of the birds—including Matilda and Peckinpah—miss the castle but destroy other buildings and cause chaos on the streets; Red, Chuck, and Bomb are the only ones successfully shot into the castle before Terence accidentally breaks the slingshot.
+The pigs lower a net containing the eggs into a boiling pot, planning to cook and eat them.
+Mighty Eagle has a change of heart and arrives to retrieve Chuck, Bomb, and the eggs.
+Leonard sends a fleet of pig planes to attack the birds; Matilda and Terence lead the other birds out of the city as Bomb stops the fleet by purposely exploding for the first time.
 One egg falls out of the net and Red battles Leonard for it.
-They fall into a room containing the pigs' reserve of dynamite, which Leonard accidentally ignites.
-The dynamite explodes, destroying the city, but the giant pot falls on top of Red, shielding him and the egg from the blast.
+They fall into a room containing the pigs' reserve of explosives, which Leonard accidentally ignites.
+The room explodes, destroying the city, but the empty pot falls on top of Red, shielding him and the egg from the blast.

-All the families, except for one, reunite with their eggs.
-Red emerges with the egg, containing three blue hatchlings, (Note: Identified offscreen as The Blues (Jay, Jake, and Jim)) and returns the brothers to their parents.
-Mighty Eagle approaches Red, Chuck, and Bomb, claiming that he merely appeared lazy so that they could lose faith in him and find faith in themselves, and takes credit for saving the eggs.
-As Bird Island is rebuilt, Red discovers that the other birds have rebuilt his house in the center of the village.
+All of the families, except for one, reunite with their eggs.
+Red emerges with three blue hatchlings (Note: Identified offscreen as the Blues) and returns them to their parents.
+Mighty Eagle takes credit for saving the eggs, claiming that he appeared lazy to Red, Chuck, and Bomb so that they could lose faith in him to find faith in themselves.
+While restoring the village, the birds rebuild Red's house and relocate it into the village.
+Red happily welcomes Chuck and Bomb inside.
 Meanwhile, the pigs survive their home's destruction, and Leonard plots a new plan.

+Voice cast

+Jason Sudeikis, Josh Gad, Danny McBride, and Bill Hader provided the voices of Red, Chuck, Bomb, and Leonard.